ferriskey/ferriskey/CONTRIBUTING.md

 5. Run tests with `cargo test`
 6. Open a PR and fill in the description

-Make sure to follow Rust best practices, and try to include unit tests when relavant.
+Make sure to follow Rust best practices, and try to include unit tests when relevant.

 ---